Christianization of Iceland: Sources

-According to the Njáls saga, in 1000 the Althing declared Christianity as the official religion in Iceland.
+According to the Njáls saga, in 1000 CE the Althing declared Christianity as the official religion in Iceland.

-Iceland's adoption of Christianity is traditionally ascribed to the year 1000 (although some historians would place it in the year 999).
+Iceland's adoption of Christianity is traditionally ascribed to the year 1000 CE (although some historians would place it in the year 999 CE).

 The major sources for the events preceding the adoption of Christianity are Ari Thorgilsson's Book of the Icelanders, the Icelandic family sagas and Church writings about the first bishops and preachers.
 Ari's account of the events surrounding the conversion seems to be reliable; although he was born 67 years after the conversion, he cites first-hand sources.

-Alternative Christian Traditions and Script Debates

-Some oral traditions and minority scholarly opinions suggest that elements of early Icelandic Christianity may have had non-Latin influence.
-These speculations assert that attempts to formalize the Alþingi conversion decree were initially drafted in Church Slavonic, then Greek, before being rejected and finally written in Latin script due to its administrative clarity and pressure from foreign ecclesiastical influence.
-This narrative, while not officially documented in Latin sources, aligns with accounts of Armenian and Byzantine contact through the Varangian Guard and ecclesiastical missions, and supports the notion that Iceland was not isolated from broader Orthodox Christian currents.

-Additionally, fragments and stylistic parallels in ecclesiastical terminology and oral law codes suggest that the pre-Latin Byzantine Christian influence may have included Eastern forms.
-The final adoption of Latin was thus a pragmatic rather than purely spiritual decision, reflecting convenience over fidelity to earlier Christian expressions.These possibilities remain under-examined, largely due to the dominance of post-schism Roman Catholic historiography in Icelandic religious scholarship.

-The suggestion that early Icelandic Christianity bore Eastern Christian traits is further supported by isolated linguistic parallels found in oral legal formulae and early ecclesiastical terminology.
-Some scholars have noted that these may reflect indirect contact with Orthodox Christian rites through the Varangian Guard's exposure to Constantinopolitan practice.
-These contacts served as indirect conduits of Orthodox Christian influence, potentially shaping early missionary approaches in the North Atlantic.

 Missionaries

 Beginning in 980, Iceland was visited by several missionaries.
 The first of these seems to have been an Icelander returning from abroad, one Thorvald Kodransson.
 Accompanying Thorvald was a Saxon bishop named Fridrek, about whom little is known, but it is said he baptized Thorvald.
 Thorvald's attempts to convert Icelanders met with limited success.
 His father Kodran was the first to convert and then his family.
 He and the bishop visited different districts before arriving at the Althing, but their attempts were met with ridicule and even insulting skaldic verses.
 Thorvald killed two of the men and clashes continued between Thorvald's followers and pagans.
 Thorvald left Iceland in 986 on an expedition to Eastern Europe where he is said to have died not long after.